-Health Communication; Injury Control; Program Evaluation; Research Methodology; Theories of Health Behavior
+Capstone, Program Planning and Evaluation, Health Communication, Injury Control, Research Methodology, Theories of Health Behavior

 Health communication; injury prevention; physical activity.

-Weaver is the founding Director of Operations for SLU’s REACH Center: Research and Equity in Action for Child Health, a newly formed regional initiative that brings together academic and community partners to advance the health of moms, dads, families and children.
+Weaver is Co- director of the Community Engagement Core of the Center for Innovation in Child Maltreatment Policy, Research and Training at Washington University and was the founding Director of SLU’s REACH Center: Research and Equity in Action for Child Health, a regional initiative that brings together academic and community partners to advance the health of moms, dads, families and children.

-Weaver frequently consults with health care providers and non-profit agencies to design and evaluate community health improvement plans, health education programs and prevention approaches.
+Weaver frequently consults with health care systems, providers and non-profit agencies to design and evaluate population health initiatives and prevention approaches.